China strengthens agricultural science and technology innovation | ExBulletin

 China strengthens agricultural science and technology innovation

+The drone will help pollinate plum trees at the orchards in Nanchong, Sichuan Province, southwestern China, on February 22, 2021. / CFP

+The drone will help pollinate plum trees at the orchards in Nanchong, Sichuan Province, southwestern China, on February 22, 2021. / CFP

-Beijing, September 18 (Xinhua)-China Agricultural Academy (CAAS) plans to promote major subjects during the 14th Five-Year Plan period (2021-2025) with the aim of strengthening the country’s agricultural science and technology.
-Was announced. innovation.
+The Chinese Academy of Agricultural Sciences (CAAS) has announced plans to promote key themes during the 14th Five-Year Plan period (2021-2025) to enhance the country’s agricultural science and technology innovation.

 Subjects include food security, nutrition and health, cultivated land conservation, disease prevention and management, green development, intelligent agricultural machinery, basic research, frontier and interdisciplinary research, data resources and community development. ..

-The proportion of improved varieties and localized livestock and poultry and marine products is increasing year by year, Tang said.
+The proportion of improved breeds and localized livestock, poultry and marine products is increasing year by year, Tang said.

 Science and technology have become one of the most important drivers of the country’s agricultural economic growth, Tang added.

-In the future, CAAS will address basic scientific research issues including cutting-edge technologies such as biological nitrogen fixation, apomic reproduction, pathogenesis and transmission of animal diseases, gene editing, synthetic biology, and pest monitoring.
-Focus on development. warning.
+In the future, CAAS will be a basic science, including cutting-edge technologies such as biological nitrogen fixation, apomic reproduction, pathogenesis and transmission of animal diseases, gene editing, synthetic biology, pest monitoring, and early warning.
+Focus on developing research issues. ..

 It will also focus on developing high-yielding, high-quality grains to ensure national food security, Tan said.